10 brilliant Belfast pubs

 Kelly’s Cellars has been a Belfast stalwart since 1720.
 Traditional music sessions four days a week host some of the island’s finest players.
 If the whitewashed walls and low arches could talk, they might whisper of plots and intrigues: the United Irishmen met here to plan the 1798 rebellion.
 According to legend, one of them, Henry Joy McCracken even hid behind the bar to escape a soldiers’ search.
 With Irish-speaking staff, a huge range of whiskeys and craft beers, as well as perhaps the best pint of Guinness in Belfast, you’ll be in for the night.

-Tucked away up a narrow cobbled lane in one of the oldest parts of the city, the Duke of York is a bright, cosy relic of the city’s past, with a jumble of mirrors, advertisements, bottles, beer trays, shining brass work and wonderful tiles.
+Tucked away along a cobbled lane in one of the oldest parts of the city, the Duke of York is a bright, cosy relic of the city’s past, with a jumble of mirrors, advertisements, bottles, beer trays, shining brass work and wonderful tiles.
 Remarkably, this version of the pub was rebuilt in 1974, but the recreation of 1950s life is almost magical.
 Music fans will adore the fact that rock band Snow Patrol played their first gig in this very spot.
 Settle down for the evening with a couple of names from the astonishing whiskey collection.

 Located in one of Belfast’s oldest buildings, The Dirty Onion offers an authentic bar experience with a modern twist!
 Enjoy traditional music sessions in the evenings as you relax with your drink beside a peat fire, or step outside into the trendy beer garden (one of the biggest in Belfast) and relax while sampling a delicious craft beer or spirit.
 Head upstairs and you’ll find Yardbird, a cosy rotisserie chicken restaurant, offering perfectly cooked tasty chicken and brilliant sharing options.
 With its winning combination of old and new, this place is not to be missed!